dieghernan/chulapa/docs/collections/_docs/04_layouts.md

 {% include snippets/video.html id="XSq82im-Zkk" provider="youtube" %}

-That snippet has been extended and you can also display videos loaded via `url`;
+That snippet has been extended and you can also display videos loaded via `url`:

 {% raw %}
 ```